 - Go to the column of Transaction type and look out for the transaction that is listed as the Payment

-- If invoice with matching amount and customer is present, there then select payment
+- If an invoice with a matching amount and a customer is present, there then select payment

 - Choose Save and Close

 - If you are unable to notice the matching receipt and invoice, then get the transaction created

 - Choose the (+) Plus icon present at the top and then select Invoice/Sales Receipt

 - Then get the form filled with the same date, amount, and customer as payment

 - Check your report of Open Invoices in order to check whether there is any other transaction that is listed as the Payment.
 If you find any, then ensure that Step 2 is repeated for each of them